 Differences in dietary patterns by income and ethnic group apparently contribute to higher cardiometabolic mortality in poor neighborhoods.
 Finding ways to eliminate food deserts and promote fresh whole foods in such areas as well as in affluent regions could help improve health overall.

 We Don’t Want Your Diet Killing You:

 If you would like guidance on healthful eating, you may wish to consult our book, Recipes & Remedies From The People’s Pharmacy.
-It has two weeks of menu plans as well as recipes from nutrition scientists we have interviewed on The People’s Pharmacy.
+Two weeks of menu plans incorporate recipes from nutrition scientists we have interviewed on The People’s Pharmacy.
 We’ve included many of our own favorites featuring vegetables, fish and whole grains.